zwave-js/node-zwave-js/docs/config-files/style-guide.md

 A parameter must define the range of min/max values, however, that range should only be as large as is necessary.
 Frequently, imported config files have a range of 0-255 when the only possible range is 0-1.
 Please check the manual.

-An exception are parameters which accept a single special value outside the normal range, e.g. `10-255` and `0 (disable)`.
-There isn't a simple way to represent these gaps, so the value range should be `0-255` in this case.
+An exception is parameters that accept a single special value outside the normal range, e.g. `10-255` and `0 (disable)`.
+There isn't a simple way to represent these gaps, so the value range should be `0-255` in that case.

 ### Units